mdvanes/homeremote/README.md

 ### Node server

-Will call the Elro binary directly through Node.
-This requires that the node server upstart script is run as root.
+Requires that the node server upstart script is run as root.
+(Was because of ELRO, no longer needed?)

-On the server with the Elro USB stick plugged in, install in /opt (because of upstart script):
+Install in /opt (because of upstart script):

 * cache git credentials for this session: ```git config --global credential.helper cache```
 * ```cd /opt``